1. Another chance: Diversion from the criminal justice system

 - Able to deliver – how likely was it that a project could deliver the activities outlined?

 - Evaluable – could we properly evaluate the project?

 - Able to deliver to the right number of young people – could a project work with enough children so that a randomised control trial (or another rigorous evaluation) could be conducted?

 Please see our application guidance for further details about the criteria above.
 We’ll explain how we used this criteria and the trends we saw in applications, when we publish how and why we made our decisions on our website in July 2021.

 When will your next grant round open and how can I find out more?

 In September 2021, we’ll open our second themed grant round A supportive home – helping families overcome challenges.
 This will focus on finding out which approaches are most effective in helping families and carers to create a supportive home environment for 6 to 14 year-olds (including looked-after children), reducing the likelihood of them becoming involved in violence.

-We’ll publish more information about the scope of the round in August.
+We’ll publish more information about this round in August 2021.